Marina Design 101: The Developer’s Guide to Floating Dock Systems, Basin Layout, and Lifecycle Performance

 From those inputs, the planning process defines:

-• Fairway dimensions: Industry practice recommends minimum fairway width scales with vessel size: 1.5x LOA for vessels under 15 m in protected basins, increasing to 2.0x LOA for mid-range vessels, and 2.5-3.0x LOA for superyachts and multihulls requiring wider turning clearances.
+• Fairway dimensions: Widely adopted industry practice recommends minimum fairway width that scales with vessel size 1.5× LOA for vessels under 15 m in protected basins, increasing to 2.0× LOA for mid-range vessels and 2.5–3.0× LOA for superyachts and multihulls requiring wider turning clearances.

 • Basin protection: The orientation of the marina entrance, breakwater configuration, and dock layout must collectively minimize wave energy reaching berths.